 I was not expecting a video series from an email marketing automation software!
 Yet, here it is.
 Mailchimp created a videos series for and about their target customers – small business owners and entrepreneurs.
 They tell quick, compelling stories in a way that doesn’t come off as a promotional ad.

 Yes, we’re tooting our own horn here a little bit.
 If you haven’t heard of podcasts (where have you been the last five years?), they’re essentially downloadable or streamable audio broadcasts.
 They are the audio-only analog to video streaming.
 Podcasting is the latest hot trend in content, and it’s easy to see why, too.
 Podcasts can be entertaining or informative – much like blog posts, except you don’t have to be sitting in front of a computer to enjoy them.

 Implement SEO with Hot Dog Marketing

-Even a little effort towards SEO can help your website rank better for target queries, but with so many opportunities for improvement, hiring a marketing agency like Hot Dog Marketing or one of the other great SEO companies is a smart move.
+Even a little effort towards SEO can help your website rank better for target queries, but with so many opportunities for improvement, hiring a marketing agency like Hot Dog Marketing is a smart move.
 We already know how to optimize websites for search engines, so you don’t have to spend your time learning.
 Instead, you can focus on your own business and providing the most value where you can.
 Leave the SEO to us.
 It doesn’t matter if you have a brand-new website or one that’s been around since the 90s – we offer universally beneficial SEO services.
 Even better, we know that your website doesn’t exist simply to make the search engines happy–everything we do make your website experience pleasant for robots and humans.